-See also separate Kaposi's sarcoma article.
+See also the separate Kaposi's Sarcoma article.

 The clinical progression in patients infected with HIV is more aggressive than in those who have the sarcoma without immune suppression.
 The advent of antiretroviral therapy (ART) has complicated the prognostic relevance of KS but it is considered that having KS as the first AIDS-defining illness combined with an increasing CD4 cell count improves prognosis, whereas having KS at >50 years conveys a poorer prognosis.

 HIV increases the risk of various malignancies, including primary lymphoma of the central nervous system (CNS), undifferentiated non-Hodgkin's lymphoma, squamous cell carcinoma, anorectal carcinoma and cutaneous malignancies.
-AIDS-defining cancers (Kaposi's sarcoma, non-Hodgkin's lymphoma and cervical cancer) with strong links to immunosuppression have reduced in incidence with the increased use of ART.
+AIDS-defining cancers (KS, non-Hodgkin's lymphoma and cervical cancer) with strong links to immunosuppression have reduced in incidence with the increased use of ART.
 The overall risk of cancer remains higher than the general population.
 Some of these are associated with viruses such as EBV and human papillomavirus (HPV).

 - B-cell non-Hodgkin's lymphomas may cause skin nodules.

 - Anal carcinoma and cervical intraepithelial neoplasia are associated with HPV.
 They tend to be more progressive and aggressive.